 - Deep breathing, which is often our body’s reaction to fresh air and the natural environment, engages the parasympathetic nervous system (the opposite of fight or flight), thus providing a calming sensation.

 - Serotonin, the neurotransmitter that affects mood, memory and social behavior, is elevated by the negative ion-rich oxygen found in nature as well as the bacteria found in soil.
-You can learn more about up-regulating serotonin production here.
+Learn more about up-regulating serotonin production.

 - Nature makes you a better person.
 Besides all the benefits to your personal health, recent studies have shown that exposure to the natural world makes people more generous, trusting, optimistic and helpful.